ks024/Cloud-Native-Development-with-OpenShift-and-Kubernetes-Specialization/README.md

-# Managing Cloud-native Applications with Kubernetes (DO100b)
+**Cloud-Native Development with OpenShift and Kubernetes Specialization**

+**Overview:**
-Welcome to the repository for the course "Managing Cloud-native Applications with Kubernetes."
-Here, you'll find all the notes and necessary files related to the course content.
+Welcome to the repository for the **Cloud-Native Development with OpenShift and Kubernetes Specialization**.
+Here, you'll find notes, resources, and solutions for hands-on exercises across the three-course series offered by Red Hat.

-## Course Overview

-This course is designed for IT professionals who want to learn basic Kubernetes skills.
-Whether you're new to cloud application deployment or looking to enhance your existing knowledge, this course will equip you with essential skills for managing containerized applications.

-### What You'll Learn

-Throughout this course, you'll explore the following topics:

-1. **Deploying Managed Applications:**
+**Specialization Summary:**
+This specialization focuses on containerized applications, covering foundational concepts and practical skills in Kubernetes and Red Hat OpenShift Container Platform (RHOCP) as orchestration tools.

+**What You'll Learn:**
+- Gain a deep understanding of containerized applications.
+- Develop, deploy, scale, and troubleshoot applications on Kubernetes and OpenShift.

+**Skills You'll Gain:**
+- **RHOCP**
+- **OpenShift**
+- **Cloud Computing**
+- **Kubernetes**
+- **Containers**

+**Courses in the Specialization:**

+**1. Foundations of Red Hat Cloud-native Development**
+- **Key Learnings:**
+  - Basic Kubernetes skills
+  - Deploying and testing applications with zero-downtime releases

+**2. Managing Cloud-native Applications with Kubernetes**
+- **Key Learnings:**
+  - Deploying applications using Kubernetes
+  - Managing intra-pod network communications and application secrets

+**3. Advanced Application Management with Red Hat OpenShift**
+- **Key Learnings:**
-   - Introduction to deployment resources
+  - Deploying applications to OpenShift
-   - Linking deployment with container management

-2. **Configuring Networking in Kubernetes:**
+  - Containerizing source code, scaling deployments, and troubleshooting issues

+**Applied Learning Project:**
+Each course includes detailed hands-on exercises to reinforce concepts.
+By completing this specialization, you'll master the skills needed to develop, deploy, scale, and troubleshoot containerized applications on Kubernetes and OpenShift.

+**Repository Structure:**
+- **Foundations_of_Red_Hat_Cloud_native_Development:** Notes and exercises for the first course.
+- **Managing_Cloud_native_Applications_with_Kubernetes:** Notes and exercises for the second course.
-   - Enabling communication between Kubernetes applications and the external world
+- **Advanced_Application_Management_with_Red_Hat_OpenShift:** Notes and exercises for the third course.

-3. **Customizing Deployments for Application Requirements:**
-   - Advanced container management features

-4. **Implementing Cloud Deployment Strategies:**
-   - Comparison of different cloud deployment strategies

-## About the Course

-- **Course Name:** Managing Cloud-native Applications with Kubernetes (DO100b)
-- **Prerequisites:** No previous cloud application deployment experience required
-- **Specialization:** This course is the second part of a three-course specialization.
-- **Zero-Downtime Releases:** You'll learn how to run, deploy, and test containerized applications without downtime.

-Feel free to explore the modules and dive into the exciting world of Kubernetes! 🚀